đ Happy Motherâs Day! Celebrating our millions of moms with 30% off your All Access app subscription. Start Now >

 No

-When safely prepared, ham (honey-free) may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-Consider waiting to serve deli meat, glazed ham, and cured ham like prosciutto until the child is older due to an increased risk of foodborne illness.
-Heating deli meat, prosciutto, and other cured meat until steaming can reduce the risk of illness; just let it cool before serving to baby.
+Ham, as long as it is free of honey, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
 Wait until after the first birthday to offer ham that contains honey, due to the risk of infant botulism.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.